sourcehut-mirrors/chawan/doc/css.md

 * If `buffer.mark-links` is set, the `::-cha-link-marker` pseudo-element will be generated on all anchor elements.

+* The `-cha-content-type` media feature can be used to filter documents for their content type.
+For example, you can add

+  `@media (-cha-content-type: "text/markdown") { body { width: 80ch } }`

+  to your user style to set the body width of all markdown documents to 80 characters.
+(The string is matched case-insensitively.)

 ## Rendering quirks

 These are willful violations of the standard, usually made to better fit